henrysky/astroNN/docs/source/neuralnets/BCNN.rst

 statistic is Bayes Rule.

-Suppose we have event A and B. Bayes Rule tells us :math:`P(A|B)=\frac{P(B|A)P(A)}{P(B)}` where :math:`P(A|B)` is conditional probability which represents the likelihood of event A occuring given that B occurred. :math:`P(B|A)` represents the likelihood of event B occuring given that A occurred. :math:`P(A)` and :math`P(B)` are probability of observing A and B independently of each other.
+Suppose we have event A and B. Bayes Rule tells us :math:`P(A|B)=\frac{P(B|A)P(A)}{P(B)}` where :math:`P(A|B)` is conditional probability which represents the likelihood of event A occurring given that B occurred. :math:`P(B|A)` represents the likelihood of event B occurring given that A occurred. :math:`P(A)` and :math`P(B)` are probability of observing A and B independently of each other.

 The Bayesian interpretation of a probablility is a measure of a prior belief.
 In such case, :math:`P(A)` can be viewed